j-lawson/j-lawson.github.io/README.md

 <img src="./photos/john_main.jpg" width="340" height="510" />

 I'm a biomedical data scientist who applies bioinformatics and data science approaches to understand gene regulation.
-I received my PhD from the University of Virginia, where I did research with [Dr. Nathan Sheffield](http://databio.org/) creating novel computational methods to understand gene regulation and applying them in the context of cancer epigenetics.
+I received my PhD from the University of Virginia where I did research with [Dr. Nathan Sheffield](http://databio.org/) creating novel computational methods to understand gene regulation and applying them in the context of cancer epigenetics.

 ### Consulting